-- Wedge resection: The surgeon removes the tumor and a small part of the lung.
+- Wedge resection: the surgeon removes the tumor and a small part of the lung.

-- Lobectomy: The surgeon removes the lobe of the lung containing the tumor.
+- Lobectomy: the surgeon removes the lobe of the lung containing the tumor.
 This is the most common surgery for lung cancer.

 - Pneumonectomy: The surgeon removes the entire lung.
 Patients are able to breathe with their remaining lung.

-- Chemotherapy: Chemotherapy is the use of drugs to kill cancer cells.
+- Chemotherapy: the use of drugs to kill cancer cells.
 This may be given in many forms, including pill, injection and via a catheter.
 Chemotherapy is often used to kill lung cancer cells that have spread to other parts of the body

-- External – directed at the tumor from a source outside the body (more common for treating lung cancer)
+- External: directed at the tumor from a source outside the body (more common for treating lung cancer)

-- Internal – radioactive materials placed into the body in or near the cancer cells
+- Internal: radioactive materials placed into the body in or near the cancer cells

 - Targeted therapy: includes drugs or other substances used to block the growth and spread of cancer cells.